seongq/cascadingtwoflowmatching/readme.md

 ```
 where `your_dataset_dir` should be a containing subdirectories `train/` and `valid/` (optionally `test/` as well).

+Trained models are saved a director named "logs".

 Each subdirectory must itself have two subdirectories `clean/` and `noisy/`, with the same filenames present in both.
 We currently only support training with `.wav` files.

-To get the training set WSJ0+CHiME3 (H), WSJ0+CHiME3 (L) and WSJ0+Reverb, we refer to https://github.com/sp-uhh/sgmse and (https://github.com/sp-uhh/storm).
+To get the training set WSJ0+CHiME3 (H), WSJ0+CHiME3 (L) and WSJ0+Reverb, we refer to https://github.com/sp-uhh/sgmse and https://github.com/sp-uhh/storm.

 To see all available training options, run python train.py --help.